 Capital Improvement Program

 Public Works has a comprehensive program for improving infrastructure within the unincorporated areas of the County of San Diego.
 The Capital Improvement Program consists of improvements to roads and bridges; facilities at the eight County-owned and operated airports and airstrips; flood control facilities in unincorporated developed areas; and wastewater facilities owned and operated by the County.
-These improvements keep our roads and essential infrastructure up to date to promote safe, viable and livable communities and enhance healthy living for County residents.
+These improvements help ensure that neighborhoods are safe for residents to live, work and play; support environments that foster viable, livable communities while bolstering economic growth; make it easier for residents to lead healthy lives while improving opportunities for children and adults; and provide equitable access to our residents.

 The Capital Improvement Program Project Development Section consists of project management teams, team leaders, design engineers, utility and right of way coordinators, and a contract administration group.